Snazzah/slash-create/docs/examples/lambda.md

 17. Everything should work fine!

 ### Additional notes
-Please note that syncing your commands in the Lambda handler is quite inefficient because AWS will destroy and recreate your execution environment as needed, which could lead to a lot of unnecessary requests to the Discord API.
+- Please note that **syncing your commands in the Lambda handler is not recommended** because AWS will destroy and recreate your execution environment as needed, which could lead to a lot of unnecessary requests to the Discord API.
-A more efficient approach would be to create a separate function for syncing the commands and removing `syncCommands()` from the handler.
+  - A more efficient approach would be to create a separate function for syncing the commands and removing `syncCommands()` from the handler.
-You will then also not need your bot token in the handler function.